-Details on the shooting outside the Chavez home on Loma Linda Avenue were included in material provided by police after
+Details on the shooting outside the Chavez home on Loma Linda Avenue were included in material provided by police after a Daily Times request.

 Scott's patrol car dashboard camera and a microphone police officers wear on their belt captured the short interaction between Scott and Chavez.

 A man with a prepaid cell phone called 911 at 3:30 p.m. and said a crazy man in a blue shirt killed a woman at a residence on Loma Linda.
 Police believe Chavez made the call but there was no evidence a woman was killed.

 Scott was the first officer to arrive on scene seven minutes later.

 He entered the driveway at 3:38 p.m. and Chavez appeared at his front door.
 Scott asked how things were going but then saw Chavez had a black, steel pipe in his hand and blood on his shirt.

 Scott ordered Chavez on the ground and Chavez came out of the home wielding the pipe.